sevensense-robotics/core_research_manual/pages/maximize_network_performance.md

 sudo sysctl -w net.core.rmem_max=11145728
 ```

-`peak_bandwidth_limit_mbps` sets the maximum peak bandwidth in megabits per second of the Alphasense Core.
+`peak_bandwidth_limit_mbps` sets the maximum peak bandwidth in megabits per second of the Core Research.
 This should be set to 1000, which means that it transfers the captured frames to the host at full gigabit speed.
 For some systems this can be too much and cause buffer overflows in lower levels of the network stack.
 In that
 case it can be tuned to a lower value at the cost of decreased maximum frame rate and higher transfer latency.
-This parameter also needs to be lowered when the Alphasense Core has to share the bandwidth
+This parameter also needs to be lowered when the Core Research has to share the bandwidth
 with other sensors or devices.